Holidays and Parenting Time

-Holidays can already be a particularly stressful time of the year.
+Parenting time and the holidays can be a particularly stressful discussion.
 It can be worse for separating or divorcing parents and their children.
-Parental fighting can ruin holidays for you and your kids.
-Arguments over parenting time and holiday logistics can be common.
+Parental fighting can ruin holidays for everyone involved.
+Arguments unfortunately can be too common.

 Instead, parents can prepare in advance.
 This can greatly reduce potential problems.
-It also gives you and your family the opportunity to experience the positive side to the holidays.
+It also gives families the opportunity to experience the positive side to the holidays.
 Finally, parents can use the new situation to maintain or start new holiday traditions.

 Create a Co-Parenting Holiday Schedule

-One of the best ways you can decrease stress around the holidays for you and your kids is to develop a holiday schedule during your custody now, which maps out your plans for holidays to come.
-Although Minnesota law doesn’t require it, it’s a good idea to address holidays in your custody order or divorce decree.
+One of the best ways to can decrease stress around the holidays is to develop a holiday schedule.
+Although Minnesota law doesn’t require it, it’s a good idea to address holidays in a custody order or divorce decree.

 Holidays Included in a Holiday Schedule

 Most typically, these are the major holidays that would be addressed in a divorce or custody order: